- Home

-Finding any spare cash to set aside can be particularly difficult at this time of year, but ditching some of your financial bad habits will give you the best chance of building up your savings.
+Finding any spare cash to set aside can be particularly difficult when living costs remain high, but ditching some of your financial bad habits should give you the best chance of building up your savings.

 1. Not having specific savings goals